-Roberta “Bobbie” Stempfley is the Acting Assistant Secretary of the Office of Cybersecurity and Communications (CS&C), where she plays a leading role in developing the strategic direction for CS&C and its five divisions.
-Ms. Stempfley has previously served as the Deputy Assistant Secretary for CS&C and as Director of the National Cybersecurity Division (a legacy CS&C division).
+Roberta “Bobbie” Stempfley served as the Acting Assistant Secretary of the Office of Cybersecurity and Communications (CS&C), from January 18, 2013 to April 6 2014, where she played a leading role in developing the strategic direction for CS&C and its five divisions.
+Ms. Stempfley has also previously served as the Deputy Assistant Secretary for CS&C and as Director of the National Cybersecurity Division (a legacy CS&C division).

 Prior to her work at CS&C, Stempfley served as the Chief Information Officer for the Defense Information Systems Agency (DISA), a major Department of Defense (DOD) agency, where she was responsible for supporting the Director in decision making; strategy development and communication; aligning DISA program execution with planning, engineering, acquisition, fielding and support of global-net-centric solutions; operating the Global Information Grid; information assurance; and management of DISA information technology resources.